D00219161/RoisinMcPhillipsFullStackCA3/README.md

 Client side I have added my film files - Film.jsx, Films.jsx and AddFilm.jsx - These print out all film data from db to the client and is running on port 3001

-I have made my commit messages after each change was made
+I have made my commit messages after each change was made to each file.